-the system is as follows.
+the bystelli is us follows.

 Cum Laude 3.50-3.699

 Magna Cum Laude 3.70-3.849

 Summa Cum Laude 3.85-4.00

-Grade Point Averages are e earned base

 Grade Point Averages are earned based on grades received and are not rounded for any purpose, including determining honors.

-Transfer students who do not meet the 56-hour minimum requirement will be considered for honors according to the following policy: A cumulative college GPA will be calculated using all credit hours taken at regionally-accredited institutions including hours taken at Tabor.
+Transfer students who do not meet the 56-hour minimum requirement will be considered for honors according to the following policy:

+A cumulative college GPA will be calculated using all credit hours taken at regionally-accredited institutions including hours taken at Tabor.
 Credit earned that was not considered degree credit will be excluded.
 If the cumulative GPA meets the criteria, the student will be awarded honors.
 However, honors will not be granted for a cumulative GPA higher than that earned at Tabor College.